On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \section{Resilience Requirement Representation}

-In Section \ref{sec:resilience}, we proposed MRMM to measure service resilience when a service degradation happens.
-With measurable service resilience metrics, microservice practitioners can set service resilience goals to indicate how resilient an MSA System is supposed to be.
+In Section \ref{sec:resilience}, we proposed MRMM to characterize service resilience.
+With service resilience metrics, microservice practitioners can set service resilience goals to indicate how resilient an MSA System is supposed to be.
 Service resilience goals specify service resilience with thresholds of service resilience metrics in MRMM.
-For a service with a service resilience goal, service resilience metrics of any service degradation happened to this service are expected within the thresholds in service resilience goal.
+For a service with a service resilience goal, any service degradation happened to this service shall happen within the thresholds of the service resilience goal.

-When there is a service degradation that violates the service resilience goal, the service degradation should be further analyzed to diagnose the disruption causing service degradation.
+When there is a service degradation that violates the service resilience goal, the service degradation should be further analyzed to diagnose the root cause disruption.
 Then developers establish corresponding resilience mechanism to mitigate the impact of the identified disruption so that the service resilience goal is satisfied again.
 In MSA Systems, a resilience mechanism is a process consisting of system behaviors (like monitoring, failure detection) executed by one or several components to react to disruptions.
-And microservice practitioners usually use architecture-level diagrams to show how a resilience mechanism works in MSA Systems\cite{newman2015building}\cite{Hole2016Anti}.
+And microservice practitioners usually use architecture-level diagrams(like the module view and the component-and-connector view in literature\cite{clements2002documenting}) to show how a resilience mechanism works in MSA Systems\cite{newman2015building}\cite{Hole2016Anti}.